qctrl/.github/CONTRIBUTING.md

 }
 items: [FooItem]
 ```
-Note that for non-lists this isn’t so important, because additional fields can just be added to the
+Note that for non-lists this isn’t as important, because additional fields can be added to the
 containing type if necessary.

 #### When in doubt, use feature-specific types
-Creating types focused on each feature allows us to be more specific, prescriptive and type-safe
+Creating new types for each feature allows types to be more specific and prescriptive (and thus
-with our data.
+safe).
 ```
 # Less specific, type only makes sense in context.
 input GenericData {